QuantFanatik/crossectionnal-trend-following/README.md

 ## Trading strategy

 It will be a long only strategy, the idea is the next:
-  - we Long the stock if the 5 period EMA is above the 200 period EMA
+  - We Long the stock if the 5 period EMA is above the 200 period EMA,
-  - else we do nothing.
+  - Else we do nothing.

 ## Asset allocation
 Since this will be applied to every single stock of the S&P500 we will then construct a equally weighted portfolio with all the strategy returns of each individual stock.